-The Kilmichael Glassary rock art site consists of well-preserved rock art motifs on one rock outcrop.
-A wide variety of motifs, some of which are unusual are present.
+The Baluachraig Rock Art site consists of 3 well preserved, decorated rock outcrops containing a wide variety of motifs, some of which are unusual.

 Rock art can be defined as the creation of abstract motifs and designs which are pecked into earthfast bedrock, and less frequently, boulders, mostly on gently sloping faces.
 Rock art (possibly re-used) also appears on elements or components of monuments.
 It is part of a tradition distributed across Northern and Western Britain down the Atlantic seaboard into France, Spain and Portugal.